 Pro Tip: Using Kalicube Pro reduced the time spent on auditing from 12 hours to 1.5 hours!

-In this article we will compare two methods of compiling a detailed analysis of a person’s digital ecosystem.
+In this article we will compare two methods of compiling a detailed audit of a person’s digital ecosystem.
 As you’ll imagine, one is fast, accurate and detailed, the other is slow, laborious and haphazard.

 Kalicube Pro is the super-fast automated system that Jason Barnard built for three reasons:

 - the manual work was too boring, slow and costly,

 - he never found all the references,

 - He didn’t know which ones were most important to Google

 Pro Tip: Kalicube Pro solves all three problems.

 What is a Personal Digital Ecosystem?

 A digital ecosystem is everything that exists online about and around a person.
 So this includes the personal site, social media, profiles, articles about, articles by, podcast appearances, data sources, audience interactions with or about (social networks, forums, comments sections on the site and others…), videos and images of or about a person on any platform… The list is looooooong.